TaiSewell/ToDoList_Web_App/frontend/README.md

 ## Accessing The Frontend Container

-✅ Step 1: Start the API container
+✅ Step 1: Start the frontend container

 To start container if it's already built: